Start your pain-free journey today!

 This exercise strengthens the muscles on the front and back of the lower leg.
 You can think of this like building a strong foundation below your knee, so it will have appropriate support below it and can function better.
 Additionally, when you perform the action of raising your toes off the ground, this forces your knee into a little more extension which will improve your range of motion.

-How to perform the heel raise and toe raise exercise.
+How to perform the heel raise and toe raise exercise for a meniscus tear.

 Start standing in front of your counter or another stable object you can hold on to.
 Slowly raise your heels off the ground so you are standing on tip toes, then return to the start position.
 Then raise your toes off the ground so you are standing on your heels, then return to the start position.
 Repeat both of these actions 20 times, take a 30 second break, and perform 2 sets.